English

 │ Dashboard link (with token):

-│ Copy/paste this URL in a browser to control OpenClaw.
+│ Copy/paste this URL in a browser on this machine to control OpenClaw.

 openclaw config set gateway.bind lan